 Given $n$ agents and $m$ alternatives, we show that all neutral maxmin rules are regret-free truth-telling.
 Anonymous maxmin rules are regret-free truth-telling if and only if $n\geq m-1$ or $n$ divides $m-1$.
 We also obtain general positive results for the negative plurality rule, a special scoring rule in which all the rank positions get one point except the last one which gets zero.
-The results are analogous to those of maxmin rules: all neutral negative plurality rules are regret-free truth-telling, whereas an anonymous negative plurality rule is regret-free truth-telling if and only if $n \geq m-1$.
+The results are similar to those of maxmin rules: all neutral negative plurality rules are regret-free truth-telling, whereas an anonymous negative plurality rule is regret-free truth-telling if and only if $n \geq m-1$.

 For general scoring rules, we provide necessary and sufficient conditions for some classes of these rules to be regret-free truth-telling.
-The conditions depend intimately on the highest position/rank where the score is not maximal.
 Among others, these include $k$-approval rules.
 Notably, Borda, plurality and Dowdall rules, as well as all efficient and anonymous rules fail to be regret-free truth-telling.